phuslu/log/README.md

 	// TimeField defines the time filed name in output.
 It uses "time" in if empty.
 	TimeField string

 	// TimeFormat specifies the time format in output.
-It uses time.RFC3389 in if empty.
+It uses time.RFC3339 with milliseconds if empty.
 	// If set with `TimeFormatUnix`, `TimeFormatUnixMs`, times are formated as UNIX timestamp.
 	TimeFormat string

 	// Writer specifies the writer of output.
-It uses stderr in if empty.
+It uses a wrapped os.Stderr Writer in if empty.
 	Writer Writer
 }